 Young people can express their interest in joining by calling the OCYA or sending us a short email to let us know how we can best reach you.
 Supportive adults and allies can also help refer young people.
 Contact us at 1-800-661-3446 or firstname.lastname@example.org.

-If you would like to consult with the OCYA’s Youth Council or explore collaborative opportunities, please connect with our Youth Engagement Coordinator, Lee Bowers at Lee.Bowers@ocya.alberta.ca.
+If you would like to consult with the OCYA’s Youth Council or explore collaborative opportunities, please connect with our Manager of Youth Initiatives, Lee Bowers at Lee.Bowers@ocya.alberta.ca.

 To learn more about the OCYA Youth Council’s work and the role of council members and mentors, check out the following documents.